Lithograph on paper

 325 x 495mm

 Original title: ‘Vue de Kahouwéra, village fortifié à la baie des îles (Nouvelle Zélande)’.
 Lithographed by Jacques-Gérard Milbert.
 Figures by Jean-Victor Adam.
 Plate No. 51 from Jules-Sébastien-César Dumont d’Urville, Voyage de la corvette l’Astrolabe exécuté pendant les années 1826–1827–1828–1829 (Paris: J. Tastu, 1833).
+Other lithographs from the series can be viewed here.

 The following text comes from the catalogue for the exhibition Tirohanga Whānui.